aiven/devportal/docs/products/kafka/kafka-connect/howto/s3-sink-connector-aiven.rst

 To setup the S3 sink connector by Aiven, you need an Aiven for Apache Kafka service :doc:`with Apache Kafka Connect enabled <enable-connect>` or a :ref:`dedicated Aiven for Apache Kafka Connect cluster <apache_kafka_connect_dedicated_cluster>`.

-Furthermore you need to follow the :doc:`required setup steps <s3-sink-prereq>` and collect the following information about the target S3 bucket upfront:
+Furthermore you need to follow the steps :doc:`to prepare the AWS account and S3 sink <s3-sink-prereq>` and collect the following information about the target S3 bucket upfront:

 * ``AWS_S3_NAME``: The name of the S3 bucket
 * ``AWS_S3_REGION``: The AWS region where the S3 bucket has been created